web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-form.md

 ")
 ```

+I used a `results` variable, which is a list of product objects.

-And this for the route:
+I did this for the route:

 ```lisp
 (easy-routes:defroute root ("/") (query)